 How do you start creating a data science portfolio?

-If you have to look back at the work you did years ago and remember the minute details, you will probably miss something and if you don’t have the right information, its inclusion in your portfolio will confuse the person who is reading it.
-So, make sure you stay prepared by keeping track of what you are working on and even, adding it to your portfolio as you work.
+If you have to look back at the work you did years ago and remember the minute details, you will probably miss something.
+Similarly, if you don’t have the right information about a project, including it in your portfolio will confuse the reader.
+So, make sure you stay prepared by keeping track of what you are working on and adding each project to your portfolio as you work.

 In your portfolio, you should have the code you wrote in a Markdown file followed by an explanation for each line.
 What analysis are you making?
 What problem are you working to solve?
 Why does it matter?
 You want the hiring manager or recruiter to understand the case, so make it as clear as possible.